"What

 own bone and flesh! ...
 This explains why a man leaves his father and mother and is

-A pastor told us that Genesis word for "helper" means
+A pastor told us that Genesis phrase for "helper,"

-"strong partner."
 1 Peter 3:7 agrees: husbands and wives are partners.
+"Remember

-prophesied that when Israel turned back to him, "She will call me my
+God says that when Israel turns back to him, "She will call me my

-companionship, love, laughter, warmth, vision, and meeting life as a team.
+companionship, love, laughter, warmth, vision, and partnership: meeting life as a team.

 Does God Love Our Families?

-those children!
-There they sit around the dinner table as vigorous and healthy as young
+children!
+There they sit around the dinner table as vigorous and healthy as young olive

 God has shown his love for my new family in many ways.
 But in our